Bot Libre allows anyone to create their own chat bot, or virtual agent for free, including free hosting, even for commercial bots.

 You can now chat with you bot by clicking 'Chat'.
 To find your bot again click 'Search' and search for it in 'my bots' (be sure to sign in first).

-When you select your bot, you can 'Edit' it to change any of its information.
+When you select your bot, you can click 'Edit Details' it to change any of its information.
 You can change your bot's picture or choose an animated avatar from the 'Avatars' page under 'Admin'.
-You can also connect your bot to Twitter, Facebook, or email, or have it join an IRC chat room.
-You can import chat logs, or words from Wiktionary, or data from Freebase.
-You can browse the internal structure of your bots memory.
-If your are an advanced user, you can program or script your bot using AIML or the Self scripting language.
-You can view your bot's log.
+You can also connect your bot to Twitter, Facebook, Telegram, Skype, Slack, Kik, WeChat, email, SMS, Alexa, or Google Assistant.

-To link to your bot you can select it and copy its URL from your browser, this is its unique URL.
-You can also embed your bot on your website or blog, you can learn how from the embed page under Admin.
+To link to your bot you can select it and copy its URL from your browser, this is its unique URL, or you can give it its own subdomain.
+You can also embed your bot on your website or blog, just click on 'Embed' and copy the code to your website.